Lyme Disease: Symptoms, Causes and Natural Support Strategies

 • Bone pain

-Notably, while most people consider a rash to be the most obvious sign of Lyme disease, the truth is that the rash is only found within 30% of patients.
+Notably, while most people consider a rash to be the most obvious sign of Lyme disease, the truth is that the rash is only found in 30% of patients.
 (5) That’s part of what makes this particular disease so difficult for doctors to pinpoint.
 Other symptoms that are associated with Lyme disease can also expand beyond the norm, including things like:

 • Mobile joint pain or muscle pain;